thomd/stylegan2-toonification/README.md

-# Toonification of real face images
+# Toonification of Real Face Images

 In order to toonify real face images, we use (modified) copies (no git submodules) of several repositories: